The Weakly Reporter: Plot

 The opening sequence is set to My Country, 'Tis Of Thee and shows the Statue of Liberty and the presidents of Mount Rushmore in wartime garbs, such as air raid wardens and civil defense personnel.
-An uncredited Robert C. Bruce is the narrator.
+An uncredited Frank Graham is the narrator.

 The second sequence, to the tune of California, Here I Come, states that Florida loves California "for the duration".
 Several scenes following, set to the tune of In My Merry Oldsmobile, deal with the lack of automobile traffic.
 One of those scenes shows a policeman chasing someone only to zoom out to show a foot chase.
 The policeman makes a reference to early race car driver Barney Oldfield.

-To the tune of "Memories", a scene shows a trio of armored car guards carrying a pound of butter, while the next scene shows a lady at a butcher shop asking if the butcher has Porterhouse steak.
+To the tune of Memories, a scene shows a trio of armored car guards carrying a pound of butter, while the next scene shows a lady at a butcher shop asking if the butcher has Porterhouse steak.
 The butcher replies, "We certainly do ma'am." and allows the lady to sniff the beef, then charges her $1.19 (equal to $ today) for the privilege of sniffing.

-The cartoon then switches to a man tossing and turning in bed and, to the tune of "A Cup Of Coffee, A Sandwich And You", discusses the rationing of coffee, both before and after rationing.
+The cartoon then switches to a man tossing and turning in bed and, to the tune of A Cup Of Coffee, A Sandwich And You, discusses the rationing of coffee, both before and after rationing.
 The sequence after that deals with hoarding, and to the tune of Yankee Doodle, says about war bonds, "You can't hoard too many of these!"
 A scene, to the tune of Oh, You Beautiful Doll, deals with women regularly visiting beauty salons to improve wartime morale, and one lady is shown wearing a welder's mask as a nod to Rosie the Riveter.